PWAs on Oculus Quest 2

 This will output a file called

 app-release-signed.apk.
-This file can be installed on the device or uploaded to the Meta Quest Store and the Google Play Store or any of the other Android app distribution platforms.
+This file can be installed on the device or published to the Meta Quest Store, Google Play Store or any of the other Android app distribution platforms.

 Packaging PWAs with Oculus Platform Utility #